Deta-Cold/delta-firmware/docs/misc/hello_world_feature_TT.md

 Code above is importing the `hello_world` module defined before and is calling its `say_hello()` function with arguments received from the user.
 We are using [click](https://click.palletsprojects.com/en/8.0.x/) library to create the `CLI` - first the `helloworld` group and then the `say_hello` command (which is invoked by `say-hello`).

-Example of calling the `say_hello` function via command line is `trezorctl helloworld say-hello George -a 3 -d`, which utilizes all the defined arguments and options (only the `name` argument is required here).
+Example of calling the `say_hello` function via command line is `detahardctl helloworld say-hello George -a 3 -d`, which utilizes all the defined arguments and options (only the `name` argument is required here).

-However, the command above will not work yet, as the `helloworld` group is not registered in the main `CLI` file - `python/src/trezorlib/cli/trezorctl.py`.
+However, the command above will not work yet, as the `helloworld` group is not registered in the main `CLI` file - `python/src/detahardlib/cli/detahardctl.py`.
 It will therefore need some small modifications - importing the new module and registering it:

-#### **`python/src/trezorlib/cli/trezorctl.py`**
+#### **`python/src/detahardlib/cli/detahardctl.py`**
 ```python
 from . import helloworld
 ...
 cli.add_command(hello_world.cli)
 ```

-If we are currently in `poetry shell`, the `trezorctl` command is being evaluated directly from the source code in `python/src/trezorlib`.
-That means it should be able to understand our example command `trezorctl helloworld say-hello George -a 3 -d`.
+If we are currently in `poetry shell`, the `detahardctl` command is being evaluated directly from the source code in `python/src/detahardlib`.
+That means it should be able to understand our example command `detahardctl helloworld say-hello George -a 3 -d`.

-The example command on its own will however not work without listening Trezor which understands the new messages.
-In the next and final part, we will build and spawn a Trezor on our computer with all the changes made in Part 1 and 2.
+The example command on its own will however not work without listening detahard which understands the new messages.
+In the next and final part, we will build and spawn a detahard on our computer with all the changes made in Part 1 and 2.

 ### 4. Putting it together
-Looks like all the code changes have been done, the final part is to build a Trezor image - `emulator` - so that we can actually run and test all the logic we created.
+Looks like all the code changes have been done, the final part is to build a detahard image - `emulator` - so that we can actually run and test all the logic we created.

 Detailed information about the emulator can be found in its [docs](../core/emulator/index.md), but we only need two most important commands, that will build and spawn the emulator: